Residence & Immigration

 In accordance with these Rules, applicants that successfully register under the scheme are entitled to benefit from a fixed reduced tax rate of 15 % on all income derived from their employment in Malta.
 Should the income from a qualifying employment exceed €5,000,000 per annum, no further tax is chargeable on the excess.

-The Malta Residence and Visa Programme was created in 2015 and is available to any third country nationals (non-EUs) wishing to settle in Malta together with their family and also enjoy visa free travel within Europe and other Schengen countries.
-This provides for the application of a residence certificate which will be issued by Identity Malta Agency (IMA) and once such certificate is issued it confers residency right to the holder and to his registered dependents.
+The Malta Permanent Residence Program (MPRP) replaces the previous Malta Residence and Visa Programme (MRVP) that had originally been introduced in 2015.
+This is available to any third country nationals (non-EUs) wishing to settle in Malta together with their family and also enjoy visa free travel within Europe and other Schengen countries.
+This provides for the application of a residence certificate which will be issued by Residence Malta Agency and once such certificate is issued it confers residency right to the holder and to his registered dependents.
 Such residency rights mean they are free to settle and stay in Malta indefinitely and also to come and visit Malta, Visa free at any time.

 This is not specially a tax incentive programme however holders of the certificate will still benefit from the non-domicile concept of taxation – namely that only income arising in Malta or income arising abroad and sent to Malta are taxable in Malta.